Internet-Draft OAuth Mission Child Delegation August 2026

 6.1.
 Child Client Identity

 The child actor is the OAuth client of the Child Mission: its identifier is the client_id of the Child Mission record.
 The child actor authenticates itself at the token endpoint and redeems its own grant for the Child Mission's tokens.
 Child credentials MUST NOT transit the parent, and the parent MUST NOT hold child tokens.
-The concrete conveyance of the child's initial grant reference (for example, an authorization code or a grant handle) from the creating flow to the child actor is deployment-defined, subject to those rules.

 6.2.
 Cross-Issuer Scope